Protect the world’s peace. Donate to support Ukraine

 8. Avoid multitasking

 The results suggested that people are not as good at multitasking as they think.
-The brain is not designed to handle two or more things at once.
-As a result, people switch from one task to another and cannot give full attention to any of these tasks.
+The brain is not designed to handle more than one thing at a time.
+As a result, people switch between tasks and cannot give full attention to any of them.

 9. Do focus exercises